 - to encourage participation and response;

 - to develop in children a sense of community spirit;

 - to promote a common ethos with shared values and to reinforce positive attitudes;

 Worship is frequently led by the Headteacher, other members of staff, the local clergy, or other representatives of local religious groups.
 The local church 'Open the Book' group come in to school every other week to lead a worship based on a Bible story.

 We have regular worships where parents and other members of the local community are invited.
-The school council lead worship each Friday.
+The school church council lead 'Worship by the Waves' every other Friday.